voipbin/monorepo/docsdev/source/intro_applications.rst

 Domain
 ------
-A SIP Domain resource describes a custom DNS hostname that can be accept SIP traffic for your account.
+A SIP Domain resource in VoIPBIN describes a custom DNS hostname that can accept SIP traffic for a user's account.
+This feature facilitates efficient SIP communication, allowing users to manage custom DNS settings for their VoIPBIN account.

 See detail at :ref:`here <domain-overview>`.